filmote/Frogger_Tutorial/6. Adding Logs and Turtles/Frogger.md

 ```

 You will notice in the above code that the same `frameCount` and `modulus` trick is used on the lowest pair of logs to have them move slower than the other lanes.
 As you can tell, this is a common trick to have things move at different speeds to each other!

+> Your Turn: <br/>
+> The code above handles only the top and bottom row of water obstacles.
+Add additinal code to handle the logs and turtles that move from left to right in the moddle lane.
+For reference, the player will have an `x` value of `13` and should be prevented from moving any further right than `124`.

 Rather than detecting collisions with the water objects, we need to ensure that the frog is actually on top of them and not in the water.
 You will notice that there is a new function, called `onWaterObstacle()`, that performs a similar function to the `carCrash()` function we used previously.
 It uses the Arduboy library’s collide function to ensure that the frog is sitting on a log or turtles.